wicaksana/puppet-playing-with/README.md

 ## Contents

-- [puppet-containerization/](Containerization using Puppet) - based on the book [https://www.packtpub.com/networking-and-servers/puppet-containerization](Puppet for Containerization)
+- [puppet-containerization/](Containerization using Puppet) - based on the book [Puppet for Containerization](https://www.packtpub.com/networking-and-servers/puppet-containerization)